WINNER OF THE 2018 PERMANENT ART GRANT: Maciek Peter Kozlowski

 The funds for this grant came from fund raised during the 2018 festival.

 Raising funds for art grants for the Wellington West community is the raison d'être for The Happening.
 Past winners of the Happening Permanent Art Grant include Neeko Paluzzi for "Moon, flattened 1968" on Cube Gallery and Daniel Martelock for "Tying our community together" on the Ottawa Bagel Shop and Deli.

 We volunteers love our neighbourhood and work hard to promote and celebrate it every spring, and keep the conversion going all year through social media.
 Thank you for your support!

 2017 HAPPENING PERMANENT ART GRANT RECIPIENT: MOON, flattened 1968 by Neeko Paluzzi

 We are pleased to announce that the winner of the 2017 Happening Permanent Art Grant is the installation MOON, flattened 1968 by Ottawa artist Neeko Paluzzi.
-This installation will consist of nine triangles displayed in a geometric formation.
-Each triangle will be etched using 3D renderings of photos captured of the Moon, shaped as a dragon curve to represent our repeated infatuation with the Moon.
-The installation will be mounted on the exterior of the popular Cube Gallery on Wellington West and launched as part of The HAPPENING in May 2018.
+This installation consists of nine triangles displayed in a geometric formation.
+Each triangle was etched using 3D renderings of photos captured of the Moon, shaped as a dragon curve to represent our repeated infatuation with the Moon.
+The installation is mounted on the exterior of the popular Cube Gallery on Wellington West and was launched as part of The HAPPENING in May 2018.

 Neeko Paluzzi is the curator of Exposure Gallery in Ottawa, and is an instructor at the School of Photographic Arts: Ottawa, and the University of Ottawa.
 You can check out Neeko’s work on his website or on Instagram @neekopaluzzi.
 We are so excited to welcome his artwork as a fixture to our neighbourhood!